tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 Small bones suspended from a longer bone by sinew-strings.
 When placed near a door, the noise of the bones knocking together often manages to sound out the name of the person using the door.
 (It’s easier to understand if you’re a necromancer or are closely tied to a lich.)

-_Story Hook:_ One day the bones say your name and the door opens, but you’re already in the room.
+_Story Hook:_ One full recovery the bones say your name and the door opens, but you’re already in the room.

 ## Book with faded heraldic device on the cover